1. What does this notice cover?

 Where necessary for Samsara's legitimate interests, as listed below, and where our interests are not overridden by your data protection rights.
 For example:

-To verify the details you have supplied and, where applicable, conduct pre-employment background checks;
+To verify the details you have supplied and, where applicable, conduct pre-employment/internship background checks;

 To protect our legitimate business interests and legal rights, including, use in connection with legal claims, compliance, regulatory, auditing, investigative and disciplinary purposes (including disclosure of such information in connection with legal process or litigation) and other ethics and compliance reporting requirements; and/or